hfran7school/CAP4630_Project3/README.md

 - (Have not decided if the files will be cleared or deleted on program close)

 # Instructions
-- Make sure main.py, inputs.py, and preferenceLogic.py are in the same directory
+- Make sure main.py, inputs.py, and preferenceLogic.py are in the same directory.
+For Windows users, ensure clingo.exe is in the same folder as the other Python files.
 - Run "python main.py" in command line to open the User Interface.

 - To add the binary attributes you wish to use, put the attribute name in the "Attribute" box, and put the two binary options in "Option 1" and "Option 2", then click the "Add Attribute" button.